zgrimz/TransparentFeeDMV/README.md

 TransparentFee DMV is available on the [Chrome Web Store here](https://chrome.google.com/webstore/detail/transparentfee-dmv/dkllokigbmjkjfociilfmhjedekehnod).

 Alternativly, you can follow these steps to install it via Chrome dev tools:
-* Download the ZIP file from this repository and extract it to your local machine.
+* Download the latest ZIP file from this repository's [releases page](https://github.com/zgrimz/TransparentFeeDMV/releases) and extract it to your local machine.
 * Open the Chrome browser and navigate to chrome://extensions/.
 * Enable Developer mode by clicking the toggle switch located in the top right corner.
 * Click Load unpacked and select the extension's directory.